Candy Cain Abshier WMA

 The land was purchased in 1990 as a nongame area and the habitat which is mostly coastal plains with a 60 acre stand of live oak and several fresh water ponds is a prime target for migrating birds coming and going to South America.
 During the spring migration, the bird population increases to great numbers, literally falling out of the sky.
 Although not as spectacular as the spring migration, birds congregate on the area in the fall prior to beginning of their winter migration.

-Through the efforts of Texas Parks and Wildlife and the Gulf Coast Bird Watchers, a hawk watch tower and observation platform overlooking the bay are the center of this prominent birding center.
+Through the efforts of Texas Parks and Wildlife and the Gulf Coast Bird Observatory, a hawk watch tower and observation platform overlooking the bay are the center of this prominent birding center.
 The red-tailed hawks as well as other birds of prey make Smith Point and Candy Abshier WMA their stopping point on their annual migrations.
 An annual hawk watch begins each August 15 and continues until November 15.
 During that period of time, someone representing one of the supporting organizations will be present during daytime hours on most days.

 Planned and supported by many national organizations, the Candy Abshier WMA, has become one of the most popular points on the Great Texas Coastal Birding Trail.